kyeah/kyeh.me/_posts/2015-01-03-why-i-turned-down-google.md

 Location often shouldn't take precedence over the work you do, especially for an internship, but NYC has built a close community with a unique energy and evangelism about it.
 As a New York native who's had little interaction with this tech scene, I'm overdue for a lengthy return.

 There's a good chance that I'm crazy, illogical, or disillusioned; that I made the "wrong" choice.
 But I don't believe in wrong choices; I believe in choices you regret.
 I wanted to learn, not relive, and this was my last chance to do so before graduation.
-To me, everything fell into place to turn down Google's offer and come back home. 
+To me, everything fell into place to turn down Google's offer and come back home.